travelogues/travelogues.github.io/_pages/home.md

   - excerpt: "We are very happy to announce the [preliminary programme](/intotheunknown/) for the Conference **'On the Way into the Unknown?
   Comparative Perspectives on the 'Orient' in (Early) Modern Travelogues'** in Vienna on 28.–30.11.2019."
 feature_row:
+  - title: "Initial Release of the Travelogues Corpus"
+    excerpt: "We are happy to announce the release of the most extensive open data collection of early modern German travelogues ever created"
+    url: /corpus-release-v1
+    btn_label: Read More
+    btn_class: btn--inverse
   - title: "Article in 'Wiener Zeitung'"
     excerpt: "Our project lead Arno Strohmeyer contributed an article to the Jan 4 print edition of the 'Wiener Zeitung', one of the largest daily newspapers in Austria."
     url: /wienerzeitung-jan-2020